 top of page

-Marriage Settlements of the 18th century: Land, Money, or Love
+Marriage Settlements of the Georgian Era: Land, Money, or Love

 "A single man of large fortune; four or five thousand a year.
 What a fine thing for our girls!"